-A Combination of Traditional and Modern Methods
+Traditional and Modern

 Prior to the adoption of electric kilns, Yixing Teapots fired in wood kilns were often put into boxes to prevent the interaction of ash with the clay during firing.
 This was done to preserve the uniform color and appearance of the surface of the clay.

-Our wood fired teapots are placed directly into the kiln without any covering to allow the interaction of wood fire and ash on the surface of the clay, giving each piece a unique pattern, color, and texture.
+Naked Wood Fired teapots are placed directly into the kiln without any covering to allow the interaction of wood fire and ash on the surface of the clay, giving each piece a unique pattern, color, and texture.

-forming a wood-fired glaze over parts of the surface.
+The Pine wood used as fuel turns to ash and falls onto the surface of the teapots during firing, melting and forming a glaze of various colors and patterns over parts of the surface.
 This is called “naturally occurring ash glaze.”
 The process results in different color patterns and a striking shine unlike that found on teapots fired in electric kilns.

-Yixing Wood Kiln Firing Process
+Wood Kiln Firing Process

 1 day of firing in electric kiln